 2 garlic cloves, crushed

-1. Put a kettle on to boil with enough water to cook your pasta in.
-Put your linguine in a suitably sized saucepan and add a good sprinkle of salt.
-Whilst the kettle’s boiling, this is a good time to zest and squeeze the juice out of your lemon into a bowl, crush the garlic and chop and de-seed the chilli.
+1. Put a kettle on to boil with enough water to cook your pasta.
+Place the linguine in a suitably sized saucepan and add a good sprinkle of salt.
+Whilst the kettle’s boiling, zest and squeeze the juice of a lemon in a bowl.
+Crush the garlic and chop and de-seed the chilli.

-3. Pour the boiling water from the kettle over your pasta and cook as per packet instructions.
+3. Pour the boiling water from the kettle over your pasta and cook according to the packet instructions.

-5. Once soft, add the ricotta cheese and stir through the greens and take off the heat.
+4. Once the greens have softened, add the ricotta cheese and stir through, take off the heat.
 Drain the pasta and add to the frying pan stirring well to incorporate the greens.
-Serve immediately drizzled with extra virgin olive oil and a good crack of black pepper.
+Serve immediately, drizzled with extra virgin olive oil and a good crack of black pepper.

 If you’ve had a go at making any of my recipes, I’d love to hear from you.
 Follow me now @corrieheale and tag your recipe pictures using #corriesrabbitfood.